 Pupil voice is fundamental to our offer at St Matthew Academy.
-Every one of our pupils are entitled to contribute to decisions concerning their academy; including decisions regarding the academy future, the curricula, and the design and the shaping of policies.
+Every one of our pupils are entitled to contribute to decisions concerning their academy, including decisions regarding the academy's future, the curricula, and the design and the shaping of policies.

-Other leadership opportunities in the Primary Phase include Head Boy and Head Girl of houses to support the School Council and Sports’ Leaders: supporting in the running of St Matthew Academy; assisting and supporting both staff and pupils.
+Other leadership opportunities in the Primary Phase include Heads of houses to support the School Council and Sports’ Leaders, supporting in the running of St Matthew Academy, and assisting and supporting both staff and pupils.

-In the primary phase, two elected pupils from each class represent the council, with any child in KS2 able to put themselves forward for the role.
-Meetings take place once each half-term and are chaired by a dedicated member of staff responsible for Pupil Leadership.
+In the primary phase, two elected pupils from each class from Y2-Y6 represent the council, with any child in KS2 able to put themselves forward for the role.
+Meetings take place once each half-term and are chaired by a dedicated member of staff.